File a Non-Emergency Police Report

 - The report will be reviewed by a police officer.
 If your report is accepted, you will be given a police report number via email.

 - An officer will contact you via email or phone.
 The caller ID will show (808) 768-0000.
 Please answer when called or be sure your voicemail can accept messages if you are unable to answer.
 This phone number does not accept calls or messages.

 By clicking the link below, a list of reports that can be generated using the Honolulu Police Department‘s Citizen Reporting System will show up.
 Please review the entire list with definitions and examples.
 If your incident is not listed in the Incident Type list, please call 911 to file your report.
 Click HERE to go to the Citizens Reporting portal.

-Due to public health concerns, all requests for copies of police reports and firearm transactions shall be by appointment only.
+Due to public health concerns, all requests for copies of police reports shall be by appointment only.

 The Honolulu Police Department is committed to doing our part in ensuring the health and safety of all members of our community.Click here to schedule an appointment